PhD in Nutrition and Exercise Physiology with Emphasis in Nutrition

 Sample Plan of Study

 Because students in the PhD program are from a wide variety of circumstances, and pursue the PhD at different paces, a sample plan of study is not easily produced.
-Students are encourage to work out their plan of study with their advisor.
+Students are encouraged to work out their plan of study with their advisor.

 Qualifying Process